the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 ## ES6 Modules: Import and Export

-In JavaScript ES6 you can import and export from functionalities from modules.
-These functionalities can be functions, classes, components, constants or primitive variables.
-Basically everything that you can assign to a variable.
+In JavaScript ES6 you can import and export functionalities from modules.
+These functionalities can be functions, classes, components, constants etc. Basically everything that you can assign to a variable.
 The modules can be single files or whole folders with one index file as entry point.

-In the beginning of the book, after you have bootstrapped your application with *create-react-app*, you already had several `import` and `export` statements across your files.
+In the beginning of the book, after you have bootstrapped your application with *create-react-app*, you already had several `import` and `export` statements across your initial files.
 Now it is the appropriate time to explain these.

 The `import` and `export` statements help you to share code across multiple files.
 Before there were already several solutions for this in the JavaScript environment.
 It was a mess, because you would want to follow one stardardized way rather than having several approaches for the same thing.
 Now it is a native behavior in JavaScript ES6.

 Additionally these statements embrace code splitting.
 You distribute your code across multiple files to keep it reusable and maintainable.
 The former is true because you can import the piece of code in multiple files.
 The latter is true because you have one single source where you maintain the piece of code.

-Last but not least it helps you to think about code encapsulation.
+Last but not least, it helps you to think about code encapsulation.
 Not every functionality needs to get exported from a file.
 Some of these functionalities should only be used in the file where they have been defined.
 The exports of a file are basically the public API to the file.
 Only the exported functionalities are available to be reused somewhere else.
 It follows the best practice of encapsulation.

 But let's get practical.
 How do these `import` and `export` statements work?
 The following examples showcase the statements by sharing one or multiple variables across two files.
 In the end, the approach can scale to multiple files and could share more than simple variables.